Executor of Estate in Sydney

 Once the executor has called in the assets of the estate, the next step is to pay any debts and liabilities.
 The executor should prepare a list of liabilities from their own research and with regard to the claims of any creditors that come forward upon the publication of the Notice of Intention to Apply for Probate.
 An executor pays these debts in a different order depending on whether the estate is insolvent (which occurs when there are not enough assets in the estate to discharge the estate’s liabilities).

 In Sydney, the executor first pays all the testamentary and administrative expenses involved in the deceased estate before discharging other outstanding debts.
-Unless the testator leaves instructions to the contrary, the executor should use any cash and saleable assets that are not specifically bequeathed in the will to pay debt.
+Unless the testator leaves instructions to the contrary, the executor should use any cash and saleable assets that are not specifically bequeathed in the will to pay the debt.
 If it is not possible to satisfy all of the liabilities of the estate with such assets, the executor may also be required to liquidate assets that were bequeathed to individual beneficiaries in order to avoid bankruptcy of the estate.

 Distribute The Estate